bparanj/coding-skill/_posts/2019-10-03-understanding-onsite-interview-process.md

 ## First and Last Impression

 The first 5 minutes and last 5 minutes matters a lot.
 These are your first and last impressions.
 Everyone says they're passionate about coding, but if you can show that passion by explaining about a project you've done that will be ideal.

+At the end of the interview, interviewers ask if you have questions for them.
+This is your chance to interview the company.
+A good candidate will have you sell them on the company and explain why it's so great to work there.

+Go in there thinking you'll have competing offers from other top-tier tech companies all offering similar salary ranges.
+So, you should have questions for each company about other aspects like the work, the team, the product, the working style, technology stack, etc.

+What if the interviewer replies in a vague or convoluted manner?
+If the reply is confusing, would it be a potential signal that working in that company is not that good but the person is too awkward to let you know directly?
+A question about the working culture and the team dynamics etc will have the interviewer reply in a very safe, non-specific, confusing manner.
+This probably means that somethin is wrong with the company.

+It's going to be a conflict of interest for the interviewer to tell you anything bad about the company because their job is to sell the position to you.
+It's like asking a car dealer why a car is bad.
+Rather, you want to ask them what is good, what they like. if the praise is not gushing, then you'll have your answer.
+A bit of tact is necessary.

 ### Making a Good Last Impression